plphuc/daisy-2nd/README.md

 4. Run `make run` to start the local server.
 5. Run `make watch` to build and watch the frontend.
 6. Start implementing your task in `webapp/src`.

+# Deployment :shipit:

+## Prerequisites before Deployment :desktop_computer:
+Before deploying, you must set the following variables/secrets in your GitHub Actions environment:

+- `AWS_ACCESS_KEY_ID` (mephisto-ec2 access key)
+- `AWS_SECRET_ACCESS_KEY` (mephisto-ec2 secret key)

+## How to Configure Environment Variables in GitHub Actions

+1. You must be the owner of the repo to configure the environment variables.
+2. Go to Settings -> Secrets and variables -> Actions.
+3. Add a new repository secret.

 ## Test Deployment :test_tube: